huntingcarlisle/CS-Coursework/README.md

 ![Hunter Carlisle](https://github.com/huntingcarlisle/CS-Coursework/blob/master/10_Career/ProfilePicture_Coding.PNG?raw=true "That's me!")

 My name is Hunter Carlisle.
-I am a software engineer and data scientist living and sitting in traffic in Los Angeles, Califorina.
+I am a software engineer and data scientist living and sitting in traffic in Los Angeles, California.

 This repository contains all of my computer science coursework, which consists of generally the following:
 - Programming Courses taken at Foothill College, a California Community College in Palo Alto.